iossifovlab/gpf/docs/grr_workflow.md

     git commit
     ```

-    The resource files itself should be pushed to the DVC remote:
+    The resource files themselves should be pushed to the DVC remote:

     ```
     dvc push -r nemo